StephenThink/superthink/content/collections/case_studies/nap-bae-systems-ask-facility.md

       values:
         type: the_problem
         custom_header: 'Designed to engage'
         intro: 'High-tech training facilities should be all about memorable experiences.
-Of course, printed outcomes do what they do best – communicate and engage in equal measure.
-Combining the power of video with the tangibility of print, however, is just one creative way of making an even deeper impact.
-The ASK Facility video-box brochure is a tactile, memorable outcome which perfectly captures what the ASK is all about; technology-led learning. '
+Combining the power of video with the striking printed collateral and head-turning large-scale graphics defined our approach to the brief from the start, to capture the essence and excitement of technology-led learning.'
         video_choice: Image
         image: work/experience/bae-systems-ask-facility/Experience-8-BAE-ASK-Large-927x522-3.jpg
   -